cctansh/FED-Assignment2/README.md

 ### Manual Testing Scenarios

 - **Product Selection:**
-  - Choose a category from the 'Products' page.
-  - Select an item and verify that the product details are correct.
+  - Add an item from the 'Products' page to cart, using quantity increment button.
+  - Verify that quantity text changes, and product is added to cart.
 - **Gift Wheel:**
   - Spend the required amount and verify the wheel triggers correctly.
   - Spin the wheel and verify that the gift corresponds to the spending bracket.
 - **Quiz:**
   - Participate in the product knowledge quiz, ensuring accurate scoring and appropriate application of rewards based on quiz performance.
+  - Ensure that discount shows on cart page.
 - **Cart:**
   - Add to cart and check out
+- **Leaderboard**
+  - Ensure user details are displayed correct and in order.
+  - Register or sign in on leaderboard form, and check that the entry is registered or updated with correct spent total.

 ### Responsiveness and Browser Compatibility